TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/14 - 2 Chronicles/2 Chronicles 6/2 Chronicles 6.40.md

 ---

-Now, O my God, let, I beseech thee, thine eyes be open, and let thine ears be attent, unto the prayer that is made in this place.
+"Now, my God, let, I beg you, your eyes be open, and let your ears be attentive, to the prayer that is made in this place.